 The real expense of a cheap spa isn’t the sticker price, it’s the ongoing spa running costs per month.
 Most spas will last for years, if not decades, if properly maintained.
 This means that yearly electrical and water costs add up over the life of the spa.

 A modern, well-insulated spa – like a Hot Spring Spa with solid foam insulation, not just a lining – costs around $1 a day in electricity for an average family of four – and you don’t need to just take our word for it.
-We’ve had this independently tested.
+We’ve had this independently tested and published.
 Poorly insulated spas lose heat and need far more electricity to maintain their temperature – in fact, they can end up using five times the energy of a well-insulated spa.
 Added up over the course of a year, that can turn into around $2,000 extra.
 See our spa pool Energy Calculator!

 Spa Safety Certified